-Summer is the busiest time for construction in schools.
 Although the hallways are barren and the classrooms empty of children and teachers, construction workers move in and out of schools through the Tampa Bay region preparing for the upcoming fall term.

 In addition to general maintenance and repair work at all the county schools, major repairs and renovations began this summer on 20 Hillsborough County schools.
 Jason Stephens, LEAD Tampa Bay Managing Partner says, “There is plenty of opportunity for skilled workers to secure employment in construction.
-Hillsborough County is specifically busy with construction projects at the schools and contractors are in need of additional manpower in entry level and skilled positions.”
+Hillsborough County is specifically busy with construction projects at the schools and contractors need additional manpower in entry level and skilled positions.”

 Jason says he is placing workers in a variety of roles.
 The scope of projects ranges from the installation of a new digital sign or sunshades to remodeling, repair and renovations.